 The pre-student teaching experience (PSTE) is the step between field experiences and student teaching.
-This is an opportunity for candidates to spend 10 full days (2 weeks) in the classroom under the direction of a licensed cooperating teacher.
-During this time, candidates teach a 3-to-5-day learning segment and several entire lessons, and complete a practice edTPA.
-A university supervisor will be assigned to read the candidates journals, score their practice edTPA and complete an evaluation.
-A positive recommendation from the classroom mentor teacher is necessary to be eligible for student teaching.
+This is an opportunity for candidates to spend ten full days (two weeks) in the classroom under the direction of a licensed cooperating teacher.
+During this time, candidates teach a three-day learning segment and several entire lessons, and complete a practice edTPA.
+A university supervisor will be assigned to read the candidates' journals, and score their practice edTPA.
+A positive recommendation from the cooperating teacher is necessary to be eligible for student teaching.